How to Prepare for a Contract Audit with the Right Information

 In the “trust but verify” department, the recovery audit is essential to the management of a long-term contract.
 The goal of a recovery audit is for either side to recover costs that were incorrectly billed.
 The audit compares the billing in a given period with the contract’s terms for billing and payment.
 The short-term result may be a charge back to the customer or an adjustment in the vendor’s favor – but with repeated recovery audits, both buyer and seller get better at administering the contract they worked so hard to negotiate.

-Contract information needed: Among the terms to have ready during a recovery audit, are
+Contract information needed: The terms to have ready during a recovery audit, are:

-Accounts payable is normally the first check on over-billing by a vendor, so a system for extracting delivery and payment terms so that they can be easily referenced by accounting is a good idea.
-This can be done manually if contracts and finance are using separate systems, or through an integration of the contract management system and the finance system used at the organization.
+Accounts payable is normally the first check on over-billing by a vendor, missed claims or uncollected revenue, so a system for extracting delivery and payment terms that can be easily referenced by accounting is a good idea.
+This can be done manually if contracts and finance are using separate systems, or through an integration of contract management software and the finance system used at the organization.

 Standard terms and conditions are crafted to work across many contracts over time.
 Eventually they require review – when new laws are passed, new decisions are handed down, and new business circumstance arise.
 A terms audit, conducted internally, may focus on updating contract templates with language to reduce risk going forward, or it may examine language in executed agreements that needs to be amended.
 A terms audit may be warranted in response to a change in the legal landscape such as the GDPR, changes in state labor laws, or acceptance of cryptocurrencies within a jurisdiction.